LibertyDSNP/spec/pages/Identity/Registry.md

 ### NFT Concerns

-* EIP 721 ownership standards don't need permissioned levels
+* The EIP 721 standard has its own ownership and permission system that is too limited for use across the DSNP
-* Dual ownership standard support adds unneeded complexity
+* Supporting two ownership systems adds unneeded complexity
-* Identity contract ownership requires receive and transfer support
+* Identity contract ownership would require additional complexity to receive and transfer 721 tokens

 ## Rejected Alternatives